Skip to main content

 Your Voice Matters

-At Njangimetrics, we believe sustainable change starts with community input.
-That’s why we’ve created a quick, 2–3 minute survey to understand your:
+As founder of Njangimetrics, I believe sustainable change starts with community input.
+That’s why for our research, we created a quick, 2–3 minute survey to understand your:

 1. Current cooking fuel preferences.